Find Grad Schools

 45 Yearly Graduations

 The 5th most popular school in the country for music majors who are seeking their doctor's degree is Stony Brook University.
 Each year, around 26,700 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $7,070 per year, while in-state graduate students, on average, pay $11,310 per year.
-The music program at Stony Brook University awarded 45 doctor's degrees during the 2020-2021 school year.
-Of these students, 42% were women and 16% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 45 people received their doctor's degree in music from SUNY Stony Brook.
+Around 20% of these students were from an underrepresented racial-ethnic group, and 49% were women.

 #6